 Magnesium also has important roles with calcium, potassium (regulating the sodium/potassium pump), phosphorus (energy production and ATP), copper, zinc and vitamin D metabolism in the body.

-We absorb magnesium via the small intestine and the rate of absorption adjusts relevant to the level of dietary intake.
-When dietary magnesium is high the absorption rate is lower, increasing excretion via the kidneys, and conversely when dietary magnesium is low, absorption efficiency increases to compensate.
+Magnesium is absorbed via the small intestine and the rate of absorption adjusts relevant to the level of dietary intake.
+When dietary magnesium is high the absorption rate is lower, increasing excretion via the kidneys, and conversely, when dietary magnesium is low, absorption efficiency increases to compensate.

 Can I get enough magnesium from my regular dietary intake?

-To correct a long term magnesium deficiency you will need to take a balanced mineral supplement for a while in order to replenish your magnesium reserves while you attend to the cause(s).
-If the cause is a dietary imbalance the good news is there are plenty of magnesium rich foods to include in your regular meals for a more balanced mineral intake.
+To correct a long-term magnesium deficiency it might be beneficial to take a mineral supplement for a while, while you attend to the cause(s).
+If the cause is a dietary imbalance the good news is there are plenty of magnesium-rich foods to include in your regular meals for a more balanced mineral intake.